All Apologies: Release

-"All Apologies" was released as a double A-side single with "Rape Me" on December 6, 1993, on CD, cassette tape, and 7-inch and 12-inch vinyl record formats.
+"All Apologies" was released as a double A-side single with "Rape Me" on December 6, 1993, on CD single, cassette single, and 7-inch and 12-inch vinyl record formats.
 The only instruction Cobain gave the single's art director, Robert Fisher, regarding the packaging was that he wanted "something with seahorses".
 Like its predecessor "Heart-Shaped Box", the single was not released commercially in the United States.
 However, the song did peak at number one on the US Modern Rock Tracks Chart, remaining on the chart for 21 weeks and boosting sales of In Utero nationwide.
+In January 1994, the "All Apologies" UK CD single became available in the US in limited numbers as an import release.
 In February 1994, "All Apologies" was voted in as the number one most wanted song by listeners of the Hawaii Free Radio.

 "All Apologies" was nominated for a Grammy Award for Best Rock Performance by a Duo or Group with Vocal and Best Rock Song in 1995.
-"All Apologies" is also a BMI Award-winning song, for being the most played song on American college radio during the eligible period from 1994 to 1995.
+"All Apologies" is also a BMI Award-winning song, for being the most played song on U.S. college radio during the eligible period from 1994 to 1995.

+The B-side "Moist Vagina" was never performed live and released only on the All Apologies single.
+The song's name was changed to MV for discreetness on some versions.
+Most of the song is Cobain yelling the word "Marijuana!".

 Critical reception

-Everett True of Melody Maker named "All Apologies" the magazine's "Single Of The Week," calling it "the most supremely resigned, supremely weary fuck you to the outside world I've heard this year," with "the most gorgeous, aching tune, an emotionally draining ennui."
+Everett True of Melody Maker named "All Apologies" the magazine's "Single of the Week", calling it "the most supremely resigned, supremely weary fuck you to the outside world I've heard this year," with "the most gorgeous, aching tune, an emotionally draining ennui."
 In his review of In Utero for Rolling Stone, David Fricke called the song a "stunning trump card, the fluid twining of cello and guitar hinting at a little fireside R.E.M. while the full-blaze pop glow of the chorus shows the debt of inspiration Cobain has always owed to Paul Westerberg and the vintage Replacements."
 Christopher John Farley of Time called it In Uteros "best song" and "a riddling, fitting ending to a great album."